chandrabezzo/flutter_dynamic_icon_plus/README.md

 ------------ | ------------- | -------------
-**supportsAlternateIcons** | bool | To check this app support alternate app icons or not **alternateIconName** | String | To get currently active app icon **setAlternateIconName(iconName)** | Nullable String params | To update app icon, set iconName with specific value.
+**supportsAlternateIcons** | bool | To check this app support alternate app icons or not **alternateIconName** | String | To get currently active app icon **setAlternateIconName(iconName,blacklistBrands,blacklistManufactures,blacklistModels)** | Nullable String params | To update app icon, set iconName with specific value.
 To restore default app icon fill with null.
+Fill blacklistBrands, blacklistManufactures, and/or blacklistModels to use old approach (force restart), this property just work on Android only.
 **applicationIconBadgeNumber** | int | To get app icon badge, number of push notification received.
 This method just work on iOS only.
 **setApplicationIconBadgeNumber(batchIconNumber)** | int params | To set app icon badge just work on iOS only.